Kids Get Arthritis, Too

 “One of the most common symptoms for juvenile idiopathic arthritis is joint pain, redness or swelling," said Dr. Nuha Shair, pediatrician, OSF HealthCare.
 "You have children that the parents are concerned about the way they walk, they’re not moving their joints the way they should be.
 Some kids have spiking fevers once or twice a day around the same time, some kids can present with different rashes, some kids have what look like psoriatic lesions on their skin, and some kids will come in with weight loss, decreased energy.”

 Once diagnosed, the family is typically referred to a pediatric rheumatologist, a doctor who specializes in treatment and diagnosis of autoimmune and auto inflammatory diseases.
 A treatment plan includes medication, complementary therapies and lifestyle changes, including a diet consisting of fruits, vegetables and grains and less processed foods, sugars and foods rich in fat that can worsen inflammation.
-Exercises such as swimming, biking and yoga are also encouraged.
+Exercises such as swimming, biking and deep stretching are also encouraged.
 In rare cases, surgery may be necessary.

 “Management depends on the severity and the type of the juvenile idiopathic arthritis," said Dr. Nuha Shair, pediatrician, OSF HealthCare.
 "There are different types and the types are broken down based on symptoms and physical findings.
 So based on the type of disease that you have, that plays a big factor into management.”